apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 <a href="https://github.com/minio/minio">MinIO</a>.
 You will need a load balancer in front of it, and you will have to build your own servers, but if you're storing and processing enough data it will be worth it.

-## Softawre, Producers, and Consumers
+## Software, Producers, and Consumers

 Let's talk about how to put the pipeline together.